September 30, 2001

 slight difference between U.S. 69 and U.S. 169.
 One will get you to

-miles have passed.
-Fortunately we only drove 30 minutes or so out of our
+many miles have passed.
+Fortunately we only drove 30 minutes or so

 On the start, I jumped out to my best first-corner position of the year,

-mile later I blew a turn and a couple guys got around me.
+A mile later I blew a turn and a couple guys got around me.
 Same

 thing happened a few miles later, and another couple guys got

 around me.
 Soon, Matt passed me, then PizzaMan.
-I felt demoralized.
-The course
+I felt

-saw Matt again until the end of the race.
+never saw Matt again until the end of the race.
 He finished about two

 minutes ahead of me in 4th place, his best finish this year.
 I fell back

 to 7th place despite riding hard the whole time but not being able to

 October 21, 2001